rebahama/bimmer-reviewer/README.md

 ![Wireframe homepage](docs/wireframes/wire-frame.png)

 ## Create review
-* Here the user would be able to create the review, the user will be informed with a text and then the user should will input the information and upload the review.
+* Here the user would be able to create the review, the user will be informed with a text and then the user will input the information that is required and upload the review.

 ![Wireframe create review](docs/wireframes/create-wireframe.png)